 The time when all you needed for playing professional sports was a pair of sneakers and some jersey has long gone.
 Today, pro athletes are equipped with all kinds of special outfits, and a lot of them have to do with technology.
+Sports fans, on the other hand, use online resources to support their teams and players, like the Bet9ja registration which adds a little kick to the match they are following.

 Wearable tech devices have been incorporated into sports for well over a decade, but it seems that athletes now use this kind of technology more than ever before.
 In this article, we will list and explain some of the most popular wearable gadgets that athletes use to improve their performance and stay ahead of the competition.
 Let’s begin!